 Banana Tres Leches Cake – an unbelievably moist banana cake topped with toasted coconut and sliced bananas.
-If this doesn’t get you a marriage proposal, I don’t know WHAT will!
+You’ll love the warm caramel drizzled over everything!
+Make this cake today—you won’t regret it!

-SAVE THIS TRES LECHES CAKE TO YOUR FAVORITE PINTEREST BOARD!
+SAVE THIS BANANA TRES LECHES CAKE TO YOUR FAVORITE PINTEREST BOARD!

 - 1 cup sugar, divided